What is humanitarian assistance?

 Humanitarian assistance is designed to help people at risk or already in dire need as a result of natural disasters, epidemics or conflict.
 It can be categorised according to five different fields of activity:

-- Immediate emergency aid is designed to save lives and alleviate acute suffering in the immediate wake of sudden disasters.
+- Immediate emergency assistance is designed to save lives and alleviate acute suffering in the immediate wake of sudden disasters.
 One example is helping to search for and rescue victims following severe earthquakes.

-- Ongoing emergency aid is provided in more protracted crisis situations, where there is no sign of short‑term improvement.
+- Ongoing emergency assistance is provided in more protracted crisis situations, where there is no sign of short‑term improvement.
 Ongoing emergency aid measures include provision of drinking water supplies and emergency shelters.

 - Disaster reduction measures with the goal of preparedness are designed to reduce the impact of future crises before they happen.
 They include, for example, work on early‑warning mechanisms and training of humanitarian aid workers on the ground.